Skip to main content

 The Cascade is a blog about the past, present, and future of CSS.

-So this blog exists to keep me in the loop and somewhat up to date with everything that’s possible with CSS but also it’s a reminder to celebrate the people doing the hard work building these tools for us.
+This blog keeps me in the loop with everything that’s possible with CSS lately but it’s also a reminder to celebrate the people doing the hard work building stuff for the web.

 You can subscribe to The Cascade via RSS, shoot me an email if you absolutely must, or follow the feed.
 This project is directly supported by readers and the membership program.